Emmerkar/My-First-Website/README.md

 Personality Tests

 ## Overview
-This is a simple personality test website designed to explore your leadership style in the context of a 6th-century BC Greek polis.
-Answer a series of questions to discover whether you’d be a benevolent democrat, a cunning oligarch, or a ruthless tyrant.
+This is a simple personality test website.
+Answer a series of questions to discover more about yourself and where you stand.
 The site uses HTML, CSS, and vanilla JavaScript, hosted on GitHub Pages.

 ## How to Use
 1. Visit the live site at `https://emmerkar.github.io/Who-Are-You-Really/`.